A group of twelve intrepid Sedgefielders decided to drive the Attaquaskloof Ox Wagon Trail in 3 4x4's one Sunday in July 2013.

 The final climb to the top of Attaquaskloof was again challenging.
 Some of the passengers decided to walk to see the wheel ruts, and were rewarded by a stunning view looking back down the Kamma valley and the distant mountains.

-The stalwart travellers almost missed the well hidden remains of the 1900 Boer War blockhouse erected by the Mossel Bay Town Guard to prevent Boer commandos reaching the coast.
+The stalwart travelers almost missed the well hidden remains of the 1900 Boer War blockhouse erected by the Mossel Bay Town Guard to prevent Boer commandos reaching the coast.

 Source document provided by an article resourced and written by Murray Douglas who also provided the photographs unless otherwise credited.